Russia country profile

 Some key dates in Russia's history:

-1547 - Grand Prince Ivan IV of Moscow (later known as Ivan the Terrible) is the first ruler to be proclaimed Tsar of Russia.
+1547 - Grand Prince Ivan IV of Moscow (Ivan the Terrible) is the first ruler to be proclaimed Tsar of Russia.

 1689-1725 - Peter the Great introduces far-reaching reforms.